vinkrish/MachineLearning/docs/deep_learning.md

 ### Machine Learning
 ML is a type of artificial intelligence where we teach machines how to solve problems without explicitly programming then to do so.

-- **Linear regression** is a method for finding the straight line or hyperplane that best fits a set of points.

 ### Artificial Neural Network
 It is a machine learning algorihtm based on a very crude approximation of biological neural network in a brain.
 If we connect a series of artificial neurons in a network, we get an artificial neural network or neural network.